zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Scattering Matrix

 An arbitrary stream of electromagnetic radiation can decomposed into a number of individual plane waves.
-Specifically, in a *linear, isotropic, homogeneous* medium, the expression of the incident field is given by Eqn.
+Specifically, in a source-free region of a linear, isotropic, homogeneous medium, the expression of the incident field is given by Eqn.
 6.16:

 $$ \tag{15.1}
 	\bm{E_i}(\bm{r}, \omega) =